 Krehbiel's creative illustrations and nonmathematical presentation of formal theories make this book accessible to a diverse set of readers.
 The political relevance and testability of games with incomplete information will be appreciated by game theorists and economists, while the book's findings make it essential reading for political scientists who study American politics, political institutions, or democratic legislatures.

-Winner: Legislative Studies Section of the American Political Science Association's 1992 Richard F. Fenno Prize
+Winner: Legislative Studies Section of the American Political Science Association's 1992 Richard F. Fenno, Jr. Prize